kescardoso/kescardoso/README.md

 👯 **I’m looking to collaborate on:** an awesome Fintech and/or Cryptocurrency start-up or organization

-⚡ **Fun fact:** I am an Italian-Brazilian girl from Nice (France) with a Canadian-English accent (I gave up trying to decide where I'm from)
+⚡ **Fun fact:** I am Italian-Brazilian, from Nice (France), with a Canadian-English accent.
+I gave up figuring out where I'm from :)

 <hr>